sabhi728/Personal-Finance-AI-Agent/README.md

-# 💰 AI Personal Finance Planner
+# 💰 Personal Finance Planner AI Agent

 A modern, AI-powered personal finance management application that combines the power of OpenAI GPT-4 with an intuitive React-based user interface.
 This application helps you take control of your financial future by providing personalized financial planning and real-time transaction tracking.